alronz/b2c-database-selection/Cassandra/Data Modeling/normalisation.md

 #### [back](data_modeling_main.md)

-As explained in the previous sections, we usually use denormalization when designing data models in Cassandra.
+As explained in the previous sections, we usually use denormalization to design the data model in Cassandra.